Naomi Watts: Film and television work (2015–present)

+In 2026, it was announced that filming would begin on "Margot & Rudy."
+The film tells the story of the relationship between Rudolf Nureyev and Margot Fonteyn.
+Naomi Watts will play Margot.

 Other work

 Watts received an endorsement deal with David Yurman jewelry.
 She served as the ambassador to Thierry Mugler's Angel fragrance from 2008 until 2011 when Eva Mendes overtook the role.
 The pair later coincidentally fronted a campaign for Pantene hair care products.
 Watts also appeared in a campaign for Ann Taylor in 2010.
 She was announced as a new 'face' of L'Oréal in 2014.
 Watts also founded the skincare company Onda Beauty in 2016 and appeared in a campaign for Fendi in 2020.

 In January 2021, it was announced that Watts was an early investor in Thirteen Lune, an e-commerce site focused on makeup, skincare, haircare and wellness products owned by people of color and ally brands.
 In October 2022, Watts launched Stripes, a beauty and wellness brand focused on menopause health.
 The brand was acquired by L Catterton in June 2024.
 In October 2024, Watts was announced as an ambassador and designer for Coyuchi linen.

 Watts released her first book, Dare I Say It: Everything I Wish I'd Known About Menopause, on January 21, 2025.